certicky/crowdsourced-geotracker/README.md

 ## Web Frontend

+### Installation
+* Clone this repository: `git clone git@github.com:certicky/crowdsourced-geotracker.git`
+* Navigate to folder frontend-web: `cd crowdsourced-geotracker/frontend-web`
+* Copy the `settings.js.example` file to `settings.js` and update the values in it.
+You need to point it to your running backend and provide your Google Maps API key.
+* Then just open `index.html` in your web browser.

-TODO: The frontend is under construction at the moment.
+The frontend is under construction at the moment.
+Pla
 * The web should display a map of recent reports in the area.
 The default area displayed should be set according to browser's location.
 * It should be possible to rewind the time back (using a slider) to see how the report locations changed over time.
 * We'll probably also allow users to report sightings via this web frontend.